anzanpour/IoCT-CARE/README.md

 # The repository of data collected during the IoCT-Care project

 This repository is the public description of the data collected for evaluation and experiments during the research on the IoCT-CARE project, a joint project between the Academy of Finland and the National Science Foundation (NSF) of the United States.
+The data files are available in University of Turku projects repository (https://gitlab.utu.fi/) and can be accessed upon request.

 ## Shimmer data
 The data is collected with a Shimmer ExG device.
 The ExG module provides a configurable digital front-end, optimized for the measurement of physiological signals for example 5-lead ECG (Electrocardiography) or 2-channel EMG (Electromyography).